 |BAC Level||Metabolism Time in Hours|

-It’s important to know that BAC can continue to rise for a period of time after the last drink.
+Also, BAC can continue to rise for a period of time after the last drink.

 Be very cautious about advice on the internet.

 This is especially important with health matters.
-Pages about how to sober up are full of false and misleading assertions.
+Pages about how to sober up fast are full of false and misleading assertions.
 Some suggestions are actually dangerous.
 When in doubt, simply ask your doctor.

 - Learn how to enjoy alcohol and avoid negative effects at The Biphasic Curve.